Table of Contents

 Camera Performance

-1. Rear Camera Setup: Discuss rear camera setup specifications, megapixels, aperture size, lens quality, and features supported (such as HDR, panorama, shooting modes).
+1. Rear Camera Setup: Break down the back camera setup , including megapixels, aperture size, lens quality, and the supported features.
+Things like HDR, panorama, and the different shooting modes.

 Software and User Interface